madvadi/madvadi.github.io/README.md

 6. **Compute the GCI Error:** Finally, calculate the fine- and medium-grid GCI error by applying a safety factor ($F_s$), which is typically set to 1.25 for a rigorous three-grid study:
    $$\text{GCI}_{\text{fine}} = \frac{F_s \cdot \epsilon_{21}}{r_{21}^p - 1}$$

 > **Note:** The resulting percentage represents your numerical uncertainty band.
-It quantifies how close your fine-grid solution is to the theoretical, asymptotic "grid-independent" solution (Roache, 2009).
+It quantifies how close your fine-grid solution is to the theoretical, asymptotic "grid-independent" solution.

 ## Subsonic Turbulent Boundary Layer over a Flat Plate with a Compressible Pressure Solver

 In a convergent-divergent (CD) nozzle, a high-temperature, high-pressure subsonic flow is converted into a supersonic flow before being exhausted from the engine.
 A high-fidelity simulation must remain stable across two flow regimes (i.e., subsonic and supersonic) while capturing the boundary layer at the nozzle wall to determine quantities such as wall temperature.
 Using a density-based solver in the subsonic section of a CD nozzle makes it difficult to maintain stability.
 Therefore, a pressure-based solver is used to produce an internal field for that specific section of the nozzle (Ansys, 2026).
 Several assumptions are made for the nozzle simulation as a whole, which affect this validation unit case: the flow is chemically frozen, the cross-sectional area for the subsonic section is constant, and the flow is modeled as 2D axisymmetric.

-To validate the internal field produced by the pressure solver, a unit case study was conducted using zero-pressure-gradient flat-plate simulations in an incompressible (modeled as compressible), subsonic, turbulent flow.
+To validate the internal field produced by the pressure solver, a unit case study was conducted using zero-pressure-gradient flat-plate simulations in an incompressible (modeled as compressible), subsonic, turbulent air flow.
 The Spalart–Allmaras model, as a one-equation model, is computationally efficient for large mesh sizes, such as those used for CD nozzles.
 The NASA Turbulence Modeling Resource provides a validation case for my simulation to be compared against, which can be found at (AIAA TMRWG, 2026).
+The working fluid is air modelled as an ideal gas, using a reference temperature of 300 K and inlet/freestream velocity which is found to be 69.522 m/s, corresponding to a Mach number of 0.2, matching the NASA TMR benchmark conditions.

+### Mesh and Boundary Conditions

 ![Flat Plate Mesh](plots/Mesh_N_BCs.png)
 *Figure 1: Mesh with a 175 x 90 resolution and its corresponding boundary conditions.*

 The baseline mesh features a 175 by 90 grid size, with the boundary conditions shown in Figure 1.
 For these turbulence models, it is crucial that the mesh spacing near the wall remains under $y^+ = 1$ to fully resolve the viscous sublayer.
-Using the calculated y-coordinate value for $y^+ = 1$, I applied a simple expansion ratio to cluster the nodes closely along the y-axis.
-For the baseline mesh, the closest cell center to the wall was $1.4343 \times 10^{-5}$ meters.
+Using the calculated y-coordinate value for $$y^+ = 1$$, I applied a simple expansion ratio to cluster the nodes closely along the y-axis.
+For the baseline mesh, the closest cell center to the wall was $$1.4343 \times 10^{-5}$$ meters.

+For the grid independence study, a medium mesh was generated by multiplying the baseline mesh nodes by 1.5 in each direction, resulting in a 263 × 135 grid.
+For the fine mesh, the nodes were doubled in each direction relative to the baseline mesh, resulting in a grid size of 350 × 180.
+This yields refinement ratios of $$r_{32} = 1.5$$ and $$r_{21} = 1.3$$, both of which are above the recommended minimum refinement ratio of 1.1 (Roache, 2009).
+I choose these refinement sizes to be  as efficient as possible while also being within the asymptotic range.

 ### Case Using Spalart–Allmaras